exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-We’ve added two methods: to increase the wallet’s balance, and another one to decrease
+We have added two methods: one to increase the wallet balance and another one
-it.
-We used `Field::write`, because the data in structs processed by `encoding_struct`
+to decrease it.
+We used `Field::write` because the data in the structs processed
-is stored as a binary blob
+by `encoding_struct` is stored as a binary blob and we need to overwrite it
-and we need to overwrite it in-place.
+in-place.

 ## Create Schema

 Schema is a structured view of the key-value storage implemented by `MemoryDB`.
-To access to the storage, however, we won’t use `MemoryDB` directly, but
+To access the storage, however, we will not use `MemoryDB` directly, but
-rather a `Fork`. `Fork` is a mutable snapshot of the database, the changes
+rather a `Fork`. `Fork` is a mutable snapshot of the database, where the changes
-in which can be easily rolled back; that’s why it’s used when dealing with transactions
+can be easily rolled back; that is why it is used when dealing with transactions
 and blocks in the blockchain.

 ```rust